Susanna Hoffs: Equipment

 Hoffs practicing backstage in 2008.
 She has often used Rickenbacker guitars.

 Hoffs learned to play electric guitar on a Gibson SG.
 Influenced by the Byrds and the Beatles, she changed to a Rickenbacker because she liked its "jangly, bright sound" and purchased a 1960s model with black and white checked binding.
 She used this on the early Bangles recordings, but after some work on the guitar that affected its feel, she bought a Rickenbacker 325.
 She is depicted on the cover of All Over the Place holding her Rickenbacker 325V63.
 Musicologist Peter Mercer-Taylor observed that it was "a black and white 6-string with three pick-ups and a hole for a vibrato bar, though the bar is not in place.
 Shortly after its 1963 appearance, this had become John Lennon's signature instrument."

 Hoffs used the 325 on some of the band's recordings, but found it hard to tune, and said that it "ended up being more of a video guitar".
 For some time, her main instrument was a borrowed Fender Telecaster, and she also used a Fender Stratocaster (including for live shows in 1984 and 1985); two Rickenbacker 350s and two Rickenbacker 620/12s (obtained during the Different Light sessions); and a Fritz Brothers Roy Buchanan Bluesmaster.

 She contributed to the design of a Susanna Hoffs model of the Rickenbacker 350 released in 1988 and 1989.

 After the dissolution of the Bangles, Hoffs played a Taylor K22; she later worked with Taylor on the Susanna Hoffs Signature Series of guitars.
 She also has a 1966 12-string Guild Starfire which she says provides an "incredible bright-but-warm sound", as used for tracks on Doll Revolution.

 Personal life

-In the 1980s, Hoffs had a brief but intense relationship with Prince.
-She also dated the actor Michael J. Fox for a short period in 1986, although neither have any memory of it.
+She dated the actor Michael J. Fox for a short period in 1986, although both have claimed to have no memory of it.
 In 1988 she met the actor Donovan Leitch, and the pair were in a relationship that lasted for about two years until 1991.
 She married filmmaker Jay Roach in 1993, and they have two sons, born in 1995 and 1998.
 Roach converted to Judaism when they married.
 In a 2023 interview with Debbie Millman for Print magazine, Hoffs said, "In my life, it took many relationships to realize that Jay was the right partner for me."